verrazzano/docs/content/en/docs/applications/multicluster/_index.md

 installation profile.
 A managed cluster has the following additional characteristics:
 - It is registered with an admin cluster with a unique name.
-- Logs for Verrazzano system Components and Verrazzano multicluster applications are sent to Elasticsearch running on the admin cluster, and are viewable from that cluster.
+- Logs for Verrazzano system Components and Verrazzano multicluster applications are sent to OpenSearch running on the admin cluster, and are viewable from that cluster.
 - A Verrazzano multicluster Kubernetes resource, created on the admin cluster, will be retrieved and deployed to a managed cluster if all of the following are true:
     - The resource is in a namespace governed by a VerrazzanoProject.